Jtrinh3/CS-428---Project-3---Preserve-Your-Kingdom/docs/index.md

 </p>
 The tank is a ground vehicle that's job is to turn the castle into rubble.
 The tank model is made by James Trinh on Blender and is actually compose of two seperate model: the turret and the body.
 The tank is program to constantly move towards the modular targeting object that we choose, in which case is an invisible cube inside the castle.
 Upon arriving a certain distant from the castle, the tank will stop and damage the castle's health.
 The tank also has a turret that constantly face the targeting object as well.
 While programming this function, the tank wasn't always facing the right direction since it considered forward on its side so we had to manually correct it by doing some vector arithmetic.

-### Flying Tank TODO?
+### Flying Tank
 <p float="center">
   <img src="https://raw.githubusercontent.com/Jtrinh3/CS-428---Project-3---Preserve-Your-Kingdom/master/docs/Proj%203%20Annotations/e2.jpg" width="50%">
 </p>
 What happens when you add a balloon to a 50 ton siege machine?
 You get a flying machine!
 This tank can be popped by grabbing and tossing it aside.
 The flying tank is pretty much the tank but with a balloon.
 Upon releasing the tank, the balloon will pop and emmit a sound that's audible to the player.
+Balloon model created by Helene H. from the sketchup 3d warehouse.

 ### Missile
 <p float="center">